-One in three people in Singapore suffers from piles.
-Read on for more information about its symptoms, types, treatment options and ways to prevent it from the experts at the Division of Surgical Oncology at National Cancer Centre Singapore.
+One in three people in Singapore has piles (also known as haemorrhoids).
+Read on to learn about its symptoms, types, treatments and ways to prevent it from experts at the Department of Colorectal Surgery at Singapore General Hospital (SGH).

 Singapore, piles capital of the world?